zanshilarod27/object-detection/README.md

 **3. XML to CSV**

+An XML file corresponding to each image/frame containing the class number, class name, and dimensions of the detection boxes around each object in the frame is created.
 The code *xml_to_csv.py* code creates a CSV file each for the train and test data present in the train and test data respectively.

 **4. TfRecords creation**